BPHL-Molecular/Daytona_HAV_VPB/README.md

 The Kraken2 database PlusPF is needed.
 For HiPerGator users, downloading is not needed.
 It has been downloaded and configured in the pipeline.

+Nextclade CLI is needed.
+The details of installation can be found at https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/installation/index.html .
+For HiPerGator users, the installation is not needed.

 ## Workflow
 ```mermaid